This topic is about our Classic Satellites. If you installed Satellites after 4/06/2021, you are probably running

 Satellites are straightforward to deploy using a Docker image (with or without a Helm chart), AWS/AMI, or a Debian package.
 Installation and configuration differ depending on the environment you’re installing to, but you’ll need the following information for all installation types.

 As part of your Satellite configuration, you’ll need a Satellite key.
-Lightstep uses this key to authenticate and communicate with the Hypothesis Engine.
+Lightstep uses this key to authenticate and communicate with the platform.
 Satellite keys expire after 1 year for security purposes.
 You’re notified by email when the key is about to expire.
 See Generate Satellite Keys for instructions for generating and renewing keys.

 Only users with the Admin role can generate Satellite keys.